hardin47/website/Math158/Notes/index.md

 # Class Information {-}

-Class notes for Math 158 at Pomona College: Computational Statistics.
+Class notes for Math 158 at Pomona College: Linear Models.
 The notes are based extensively on An Introduction to Statistical Learning [@ISL];  Applied Linear Statistical Models [@kutner].
 The computing part of the class will be taken from R for Data Science [@r4ds] by Wickham and Grolemund as well as Tidy Modeling with R [@tidymodels] by Kuhn and Silge.

 You are responsible for reading the relevant chapters in the texts.
 The texts are very good & readable, so you should use them.
 You should make sure you are coming to class and also reading the materials associated with the activities.